-Before the Great Depression in 1929 and/or 1930, American society consisted of the have and have-nots.
-The have- nots at that time were the rural poor.
-In fact, the United States at that time was probably 60-65% rural and rural poverty was very great, particularly in the South or at least I think so.
+Before the Great Depression, American society consisted of the haves and have-nots.
+The have- nots at that time were the rural and urban poor.
+The United States at that time was probably 60-65% rural and rural poverty was very great, particularly in the South, or at least I think so.
 The reforms of Franklin D. Roosevelt resulted, by the end of his Presidency, in the creation of an American middle class.

 By 1948 or1950, after the end of World War II, an American middle class had emerged.

 At the present time, that American class is not only on the decline but is in the process of elimination from the scene.
-The reasons for this are the following factors: 1.unions have been eliminated since the mid-1960’s with the result that those workers who obtained middle class status have been pushed down for want of a better phrase to the lower economic section of society 2.
-There has been an outsourcing of business to Asia together with an influx of extremely cost effective if not cheap Hispanic or Third World labor who work an extremely low wages, with which the American workers is unable to compete.
+The reasons for this are the following factors: 1.
+Unions have been eliminated since the mid-1960’s with the result that those workers who obtained middle class status have been pushed down for want of a better phrase to the lower economic section of society.
+2. There has been an outsourcing of business to Asia together with an influx of extremely cost effective, if not cheap, Hispanic or Third World labor who work for extremely low wages, with which the American workers is unable to compete.
 Finally, a situation has been created by the global corporate sector to create a peonage system of work within the United States in which workers have no job security, obtain no pensions, and have an extremely limited working life.
 Often these workers are eliminated from the workforce by the time they are in their mid-forties.

 This labor system is extremely cost-effective for the corporate global sector.
 In fact, for some time now, there have been forces in American society that wish to eliminate Social Security, Medicare, or Medicaid.
-Thus, the American middle class created by the New Deal has largely been marginalized if not completely eliminated.
-Thus our society has once again been transformed to the prior to 1930 society of have and have nots.
-Perhaps the most defined reason for this entire situation is greed, avarice, and selfishness on the part of some small group of people who want as much as they can get and oppose some degree of equal distribution of wealth.
+Thus, the American middle class created by the New Deal has largely been marginalized, if not completely eliminated.
+Thus our society has once again been transformed to the prior to 1930 society of haves and have nots.
+Perhaps the most defined reasons for this entire situation are greed, avarice, and selfishness on the part of some small group of people who want as much as they can get and oppose some degree of equal distribution of wealth.

 I think, unfortunately, our system, with its gross emphasis on money at its and core, has brought this situation about.
 This emphasis on money has pushed out any other thought systems whether the church, communism, or socialism which in prior times had some play in our system.
 All systems are defective because the human beings who participate in them are imperfect.
 I think the imperfection in our present system lies in its present on making money the sole yardstick and measuring rod of all human endeavors and activity.
 This is corruption and I speculate it is dragging all of us down.

-There is no middle class at this point of juncture in time because there are forces in American society that do not want it.
-What the future will bring I cannot say and perhaps I will not live to see it.
+There is no middle class at this point in time because there are forces in American society that do not want it.
+What the future will bring I cannot say, and perhaps I will not live to see it.
 I can only say that a society solely based on wealth acquisition goes and will go nowhere.